 One report on New Jersey’s treatment programs shows that there are currently 619 programs offering beds for residential treatment for low-income and uninsured people – 3,079 residential programs in general, and 6,190 outpatient treatment programs.

-State-Funded and Affordable Substance Abuse Treatment Options in New Jersey
+State-Funded & Affordable Substance Abuse Treatment Options in NJ

 - America’s Keswick Colony of Mercy: This faith-based ministry and inpatient rehabilitation program offers comprehensive, religious addiction treatment for men, with support groups for wives and families.
 Aside from a $500 enrollment fee, the treatment program is free.

 - Catholic Charities Hope House: This religious-based charitable rehabilitation program serves both adolescents and adults.
 Bilingual counseling is offered as well as support groups for peers and families.
 Catholic Charities also offers case management services for seniors, clients living with HIV/AIDS, and low-income families.
 Since the charity is faith-based, the focus is on affordable programs that fit the mission of the church.

 - Center for Family Services: This large nonprofit is funded by several charitable giving trusts and organizations as well as individual donations.
 Substance abuse recovery services also receive state and county funding and accept Medicaid.
 Since the group’s focus is on the family, their substance abuse recovery services focus on healing the entire family, not solely the person struggling with addiction.
 CFS offers adult and child substance abuse treatment services and education programs to help prevent substance abuse problems.